BrandonLRobinson1/tsDraw/README.md

 Getting Started
 ---------------

-1) Make sure you are on the branch (if you're cloning from Github) - feature/talk-space-ticket-number.

-2) In the server folder, you will need to create a .env file.
+1) In the server folder, you will need to create a .env file.
 You are more than welcome to use the following credentials.

 PORT=3100ACCESS_TOKEN_SECRET=SECRETREFRESH_TOKEN_SECRET=ALSOSECRETDATABASE_URI=mongodb+srv://brandonlee:brandonlee@cluster0.xarnj5r.mongodb.net/?retryWrites=true&w=majority

-3) Inside of the client folder run - npm start
+2) Inside of the client folder run - npm start

-5) Inside of the server folder run npm run dev
+3) Inside of the server folder run npm run dev

 Architecture